digiti/form-builder/README.md

 > **Note:** The **make($string)** method is required to construct a fieldtype object

+Fieldtype options:
+* ->label(): Label for the input.
+If not provide we will create a label with the name of the field.
+* ->required(): Makes field required.

 ## Text

 First of all you have the Text fieldtype.